What You Need to Know About Medical Bankruptcies

 4. Put away your credit cards

 Some may argue that swiping plastic is the leading cause of bankruptcies.
 Whether or not that’s true across the board, it’s best to avoid using credit cards to pay for your medical expenses, as it only adds compound interest to injury.
-It’s illegal for hospitals to deny you medical treatment, so don’t rush to use a credit card if that’s the only form of payment you have at the moment.
+It’s against the law for hospitals to deny you medical treatment, so don’t rush to use a credit card if that’s the only form of payment you have at the moment.
 You can work out a payment plan with the hospital later.

 5. Apply for financial assistance